wikimedia/operations-puppet/modules/druid/README.md

 directory.
 You should do this on one of your NameNodes with the `druid::cdh::hadoop::deep_storage` define.

-Druid must then be configured to use the CDH provided Hadoop Client dependencies.
+Druid <= 0.10.0 must then be configured to use the CDH provided Hadoop Client dependencies.
 This is done by setting $use_cdh = true on the main druid class.
 This will include the `druid::cdh::hadoop::depdendencies` class and create a new hadoop-dependency version of `cdh` and a new `druid-hdfs-storage-cdh` extension.
 Your Druid jobs must be configured with `"hadoopDependencyCoordinates": ["org.apache.hadoop:hadoop-client:cdh"]`.

+From Druid 0.10.1 onwards the hadoop-client version is 2.7.3 and the above change is not needed anymore.

 One more thing!
 Snappy + Druid indexing does not seem to work properly!
 Make sure you set